SoftwareEngr-CPE461/Python/README.md

 # Python Language
 [![made-with-python](https://img.shields.io/badge/Made%20with-Python-1f425f.svg)](https://www.python.org/)

-This repository is strictly for individuals who wrote their codes with Python Language
+This repository is strictly for individuals who wrote either their CGPA or Transcript Generator projects or codes with Python Language

 ## How do I submit my project file/code?